pafable/k8s-platform/packer/proxmox/README.md

 - Add ISOs into your Proxmox server.

 ## Create a Vars File
-Create a `roc-vars.pkr.hcl` for Rocky Linux and `orc-vars.pkr.hcl` for Oracle Linux.
+Create a `roc-vars.pkr.hcl` for Rocky Linux and `orc-vars.pkr.hcl` for Oracle Linux in the rh (Red Hat based distros) folder.
 File and write in entries for proxmox user and password and ssh user and pass if required.

 example vars.pkr.hcl
 ```